 Many seasonings, especially seasoning blends contain gluten.
 A lot of my freezer meal recipes call for taco seasoning.
 Most taco seasonings contain gluten, but there is a tex mex seasoning blend that does not contain gluten.
-This can be substituted for taco seasoning without compromising flavour.
+This can be substituted for taco seasoning without compromising flavor.
 Again, you can also make your own taco seasoning mix.
-This is my recipe for homemade gluten free taco seasoning.
+This is my recipe for homemade gluten-free taco seasoning.

-Our gluten free freezer meal plan includes 5 of our tried and true recipes, shopping lists, prep list, and printable labels.
+Our gluten-free freezer meal plan includes 5 of our tried and true recipes, shopping lists, prep lists, and printable labels.

 - 5 Chicken Dump Recipes

 - Freezer to Crock Pot Chicken Taco Soup

 - Gluten-Free Stuffed Peppers